pifroggi/vs_iqa/README.md

 ## Tips
 If nothing seems to happen, the model is probably downloading.
 Some are multiple hundred mb.

-If you are getting weird error messages, check if your metric is intented to work with a reference clip or not.
+If you are getting weird error messages, check if your metric is intended to work with a reference clip or not.